 The Equipment Inventory/Retention Certification must be submitted to identify the retention plan for each piece of Equipment purchased with Grant and/or Matching Funds.
-A certification must be submitted to DCJ at the following times: 1) after Equipment is acquired, 2) at the end of the Grant Award Period, and 3) at Final Disposition of the Equipment.
+A certification must be submitted to DCJ at the following times: 1) after Equipment is acquired, and 2) at the end of the Grant Award Period.